-If a student needs to leave the College for an appointment during the day, the parents/carers should advise the absence in writing, and present to the front office to sign out the student.
+If a student needs to leave the College for an appointment during the day, the parents/carers should advise the absence in writing email absent@hillside.wa.edu.au, and present to the College office to sign out the student.

-If a student is to leave the College for an extended period such as a holiday with parents, the Principal should be advised in writing prior to the leave in order to maintain the student's enrolment at the College.
+If a student is to leave the College for an extended period such as a holiday with parents, the College should be advised in writing prior to the leave in order to maintain the student's enrolment at the College.
 The College may provide work for the student, while absent, at its discretion.